 Size and Weight

-When it comes to the size and weight of your marine binoculars, it really does not matter.
-You can get what you want.
+When it comes to the size and weight of your marine binoculars, it really doesn’t matter.
 They are usually kept on a boat and only utilised when on the water.
 If you want to use them for other things besides boating adventures, then this might become a problem.

-A lot of marine binoculars are available with an integrated compass.
-Some of these compasses are digital.
+Some marine binoculars are available with an integrated compass.
 You can pinpoint the bearing of a particular subject.
 It will depend on your needs, but this is something that is an added bonus.
 If you find that you do need this particular feature then make sure that you get a compass that illuminates during the night time hours.
 Quite naturally, these will require the usage of batteries.

 Have you ever considered what would happen if your binoculars fell into the water?
 Some marine binoculars can float; the majority of them do not.
 So, get a floating strap that you can attach to your binoculars.
 This will make sure that they stay on top of the water long enough for you to get them out.
 Certain models such as the Fujinon 7×50 Mariner are available with a floating neck strap.
-Some marine binoculars are not available with this particular feature, which means that you will have to purchase them on your own.
+Some marine binoculars are not available with this particular feature, which means that you will have to purchase the floating strap separately.

 Our Top 3 Marine Binoculars for 2017